dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-mesh/mesh-3-implementation.md

 hoverSnippet: Learn how to get started with dbt Mesh
 ---

-As mentioned before, the key decision to migrating to a multi-project architecture is understanding how your project is already being grouped, built, and deployed.
+As mentioned before, the key decision in migrating to a multi-project architecture is understanding how your project is already being grouped, built, and deployed.
 We can use this information to inform our decision to split our project apart.

-- **Examine your jobs** which sets of models are most often built together?
+- **Examine your jobs** - which sets of models are most often built together?
-- **Look at your lineage graph** how are models connected?
+- **Look at your lineage graph** - how are models connected?
 - **Look at your selectors** defined in `selectors.yml` - how are people already defining resource groups?
 - **Talk to teams** about what sort of separation is naturally existing right now.
   - Are there various domains people are focused on?